 - A 22-year-old man was acquitted of two counts of conspiracy to commit robbery, two counts of robbery, and conspiracy to commit theft by larceny.
 The man, who was facing more than eight years in prison, was convicted only of a single misdemeanor count of theft.
 His attorney, Deputy Public Defender Seiya Johnson, said jurors were troubled that police failed to search for easily-obtained video footage which could have cleared the client and ultimately determined the evidence presented was insufficient to convict.

 - A 49-year-old man was cleared of multiple domestic violence-related charges involving three incidents after jurors found him credible on the stand and did not believe the complaining witness’ testimony, said his attorney, Deputy Public Defender Crystal Lamb.
 Jurors hung on two charges and the judge dismissed three additional charges on the first day of trial due to lack of evidence.
-If convicted of all charges filed, he faced approximately eight years in state prison.
+If convicted of all charges filed, he faced approximately eight years in prison.

 The string of trial victories was the result of zealous advocacy on the part of the five deputy public defenders and their teams of investigators and paralegals, Adachi said.